Professor Alastair Owens

 Current and recent students

-- Kristin Hussey Imperial Medicine in the Global City: Medical Products, Practices and Practitioners from the Empire in London, 1880–1930 (Queen Mary Studentship).
+- Kristin Hussey Imperial Medicine in the Global City: Exploring the impact of Empire on London’s ‘Healthscapes’, 1850–1930 (Queen Mary Principal's Studentship).

-- Laura Humphreys Domestic labour, metropolitan households and the wider world, 1850–1914 (AHRC Collaborative Doctoral Award, part of extended programme ‘Home-Work: Connections and Transitions in London from the Seventeenth Century to the Present’ with the Geffrye Museum)
+- Laura Humphreys Domestic Labour, Metropolitan Middle-Class households and the Wider World, 1850–1914 (AHRC Collaborative Doctoral Award, part of extended programme ‘Home-Work: Connections and Transitions in London from the Seventeenth Century to the Present’ with the Geffrye Museum)

 - Oliver Gibson Health, Environment and the Institutional Care of Children in Late-Victorian London (AHRC Collaborative Doctoral Award with the Ragged School Museum)